Quoted-printable: Introduction

-Quoted-printable encoding
+Encoding

 Any 8-bit byte value may be encoded with 3 characters: an = followed by two hexadecimal digits (0–9 or A–F) representing the byte's numeric value.
 For example, an ASCII form feed character (decimal value 12) can be represented by =0C, and an ASCII equal sign (decimal value 61) must be represented by =3D.
 All characters except printable ASCII characters or end of line characters (but also =) must be encoded in this fashion.

 All printable ASCII characters (decimal values between 33 and 126) may be represented by themselves, except = (decimal 61, hexadecimal 3D, therefore =3D).

 ASCII tab and space characters, decimal values 9 and 32, may be represented by themselves, except if these characters would appear at the end of the encoded line.
 In that case, they would need to be escaped as =09 (tab) or =20 (space), or be followed by a = (soft line break) as the last character of the encoded line.
 This last solution is valid because it prevents the tab or space from being the last character of the encoded line.

 If the data being encoded contains meaningful line breaks, they must be encoded as an ASCII CR LF sequence, not as their original byte values, neither directly nor via = signs.
 Conversely, if byte values 13 and 10 have meanings other than end of line (in media types, for example), then they must be encoded as =0D and =0A respectively.

 Lines of Quoted-Printable encoded data must not be longer than 76 characters.
 To satisfy this requirement without altering the encoded text, soft line breaks may be added as desired.
 A soft line break consists of an = at the end of an encoded line, and does not appear as a line break in the decoded text.
 These soft line breaks also allow encoding text without line breaks (or containing very long lines) for an environment where line size is limited, such as the 1000 characters per line limit of some SMTP software, as allowed by RFC 2821.

-A slightly modified version of Quoted-Printable is used in message headers; see MIME#Encoded-Word.
+A slightly modified version of Quoted-Printable is used in message headers.